Hoba meteorite: Modern history

-In an effort to control relocation attempts, with permission from the farm owner, Mrs O Scheel, on March 15, 1955, the government of South West Africa (now Namibia) declared the Hoba meteorite to be a national monument.
+In an effort to control relocation attempts, with permission from the farm's owner, Ora Scheel, on 15 March 1955, the government of South West Africa (now Namibia) declared the Hoba meteorite to be a national monument.
 Since 1979 the proclamation has been extended to an area of 425 sqm.

-Hoba meteorite in 1952.
-Ora Scheel (right), who acquired the site and helped have the meteorite declared a national monument, with an unknown visitor (left).
+Ora Scheel (right), who acquired the site and secured its designation as a national monument, pictured with a visitor at the Hoba meteorite in 1952.

 From about the 1970s, development of the meteorite site for tourism was hampered by its location in the Otavi triangle of Otavi, Tsumeb and Grootfontein, a key arena of the Namibian war of independence or South African Border War.
-The war and liberation struggle ended with the 1988 Tripartite Accord.
-General elections under universal franchise in 1989 led to formation of the independent Republic of Namibia in 1990.

 In 1987, the farm owner donated the meteorite and the site where it lies to the state for educational purposes.
 Later that year, the government opened a tourist centre at the site.
 As a result of these developments, vandalism of the Hoba meteorite has ceased and it is now visited by thousands of tourists every year.

 Nevertheless, specimens sourced from earlier theft and vandalism continue to be traded.
-On the 7th of December 2021, an unusually large 2.8 kg specimen, illegally harvested in 1968, was sold for $59,062 in Los Angeles by international auction house Bonhams.
+On 7 December 2021, an unusually large 2.8 kg specimen, illegally removed in 1968, was sold for $59,062 in Los Angeles, US by the auction house Bonhams.
 The Bonhams sale notice states: "The present specimen was obtained in 1968 by the father of the present owner when he visited the main mass of Hoba together with some friends.
 Using a hand saw, they cut a large block of the meteorite from the main mass 'as a souvenir', an activity which took them between three and four hours."